 To start, there’s the market value of your home.
-Working on a regular schedule, county assessors use market trends and sales research to assign your home a value.
+Working on a regular schedule, county assessors use market trends and sales research to assign your home a fair market value, based on recent sales and the unique characteristics of your property (age, square footage, location, and so on).
 Depending on where you live, assessors take a percentage of this market value to determine your property’s assessed value.
-In Cook County, for instance, the assessment level is 10%.
+In Cook County, for instance, the assessment level is 10%, by county ordinance.

 Next, an equalization factor/multiplier is applied to your assessed value.
-This determines your property’s equalized assessed value.
+This determines your property’s equalized assessed value, or EAV.

 The last factor to consider is the exemptions that may apply to you and your property.
 In Illinois, for instance, you may be able to qualify for property tax exemptions if you use the property as your primary residence (this is known as the homeowner exemption), are a senior citizen, have served in the military, and so on.
-Residential and commercial properties qualify for different types of exemptions, and are taxed at different rates.
+You can find a list of common examples of exemptions in Cook County here, via the Cook County Treasurer.
+Note that residential and commercial properties qualify for different types of exemptions, and are taxed at different rates.

 Finally, equipped with all this information, your estimated tax bill is determined.
 The formula is actually fairly simple, once you understand all of the component parts: Deduct the total amount of your exemptions from your equalized assessed value, then multiply this by your aggregate local tax rate.

-So, courtesy of the Cook County Assessor’s Office, here’s how the formula might work from soup to nuts in Cook County, for a residence with an estimated market value of $100K (actual values, tax rates, and so on will vary from case to case):
+So, courtesy of the Cook County Assessor’s Office, here’s how the formula might work from soup to nuts in Cook County, for a residence with an estimated market value of $100K (actual values, tax rates, and so on will vary from case to case; all figures are approximate):

 Estimated Market Value: $100,000